mskwarczek/flashcards/README.md

 The same applies to ./server/data/secret_key-template.json which is used to generate cookies.
 Both files are required by ./index.js.

-There is only one set of flashcards avalievable at this point, but you may switch them to your own as long as they follow the same schema as in original ./server/data/flashcards.json.
+There are two sets of flashcards avalievable at this point, but you may switch them to your own as long as they follow the same schema as original sets.

 Type `npm run dev` in the project directory to run this app in development mode.